kelvin169/kelvinMwaniki/README.md

 #### Just to give context this is not a personal project but something I have taken keen interest in
 #### Golang is a really interesting language to work with.
 #### Golang is efficient for backend
-#### Soon to come will be a matlab clone And fast fourier transform
+#### Soon to come will be a matlab clone And fast fourier transform.

 ### Project 9 : [Matlab simulations].(https://www.mathworks.com/solutions/projects.html)